UPDATE 1-Rugby-Botha returns for injury-hit Springboks

 Botha replaces Matfield in the second row, while Gurthro Steenkamp and Tendai Mtawarira swap roles with Steenkamp starting at loosehead prop while Mtawarira shifts to the bench.

-(Reporting by Greg Stutchbury; Editing by Ken Ferris and Mark Meadows; To comment on this story email sportsfeedback@thomsonreuters.com)
+(Reporting by Greg Stutchbury; Editing by Ken Ferris; To comment on this story email sportsfeedback@thomsonreuters.com)

 Please double click on the newslink: for more rugby stories